 That was a mistake…

-Despite the fact that I cautioned him of not being ready to apply it in a pressure situation, he was confident that he was ready.
+Although I cautioned him about not being ready to apply it in a pressure situation, he was confident that he was ready.

 What followed was a lesson for him and for you too:

-Under the excitement of showing his friends his new forehand, he put too much pressure on him and got tense.
-He was playing in a different environment than the one he learned his new stroke: in front of his buddies he was not as relaxed than he was on his private court and under my positive encouragement.
+Under the excitement of showing his friends his new forehand, he put too much pressure on himself and got tense.
+He was playing in a different environment than the one he learned his new stroke: in front of his buddies, he was not as relaxed as he was on his private court and under my positive encouragement.

-He should had followed the steps highlighted above and once he got to step 4 (this one), he needed to play some drills and games to introduce his newly ground-stroke to friendly, no pressure competitions.
-Then increase the pressure by playing more games and drills with friends or his tennis coach.
+He should have followed the steps highlighted above and once he got to step 4 (this one), he needed to play some drills and games to introduce his new groundstroke to friendly, no pressure competitions.
+Only then could he increase the pressure by playing more games and drills with friends or his tennis coach.

-What you need to do is tell your partner that you won’t be chasing a win out of this match; instead your focus will be to see how you can handle the score pressure and how your shots will fair in different situations (being pulled wide, short balls, deep balls etc.).
+What you need to do is tell your partner that you won’t be chasing a win out of this match; instead, your focus will be to see how you can handle the scoring pressure and how your shots will fair in different situations (being pulled wide, short balls, deep balls, etc.).

-It is important to communicate the above to your partner so that he understands that you have a higher purpose than just winning a match.
+It is important to communicate the above to your partner so that they understand that you have a higher purpose than just winning a match.
 Your goal is to improve a stroke that still needs to get better.
 Take your time and feel your stroke, take mental notes where you make mistakes and where you feel more comfortable playing your shots.
-You might have a hard time with the high bouncing balls, or when they are too low…
+You might have a hard time with the high-bouncing balls, or the low-bouncing ones…

 These are mental notes that you can use to improve your stroke at your next practice session.
-Be patient and take your time to analyse your shots under a low pressure match.
+Be patient and take your time to analyze your shots under a low-pressure match.
 Then go back to more practice on the areas that need extra work.

-As you can see, there is no short cut to playing your best tennis.
-Patience and lots of work is necessary to reach your true potential.
+As you can see, there is no shortcut to playing your best tennis.
+Patience and lots of work are necessary to reach your true potential.